sematic-ai/sematic/docs/api.md

     lightweight.
 Explicitly set this to `False` in order to distribute its execution to a worker and parallelize its execution.

+- `cache`: bool

+    Whether to cache the function's output value under the `cache_namespace` configured in the `Resolver`.
+Defaults to `False`.

+    Do not activate this on a non-deterministic function!

 - `resource_requirements`: Optional[ResourceRequirements]

     When using the `CloudResolver`, specifies what special execution